Aryansh Sharma

 Aryansh Sharma (born 3 December 2004) is an Indian-born cricketer who plays for the United Arab Emirates national cricket team.
 He is a wicket-keeper.

 Personal life

 Sharma was born on 3 December 2004 in Ghaziabad, India.
 He moved to the UAE with his family at the age of two.
-He attended the Manipal Academy of Higher Education in Dubai.
+He attended Delhi Private School Sharjah, and later - the Manipal Academy of Higher Education in Dubai.

 Cricket career

 Sharma represented the UAE at the 2022 Under-19 Cricket World Cup in the West Indies.
 He also represented the team at the 2023 Asia Division One Qualifier for the 2024 ICC Men's T20 World Cup.

 In March 2023, Sharma was called up to the senior national squad for the 2023 Nepal Tri-Nation Series which saw the UAE qualify for the 2023 Cricket World Cup Qualifier Play-off.
 He made his One Day International (ODI) debut against Jersey in the final match of the World Cup Qualifier Play-off.

+In January 2026, Sharma was named in UAE's squad for the 2026 T20 World Cup.